RoadieHQ/marketing-site/content/docs/getting-started/assigning-admins/index.md

 ## Setup

-Initially the first user will be assigned the Admin role and will be able to add other users as well as assign granular roles to them in the User Management page in Administration.
+Initially the first user will be assigned the Admin role and will be able to add other users as well as assign granular Roles to them in the User Management page in Administration.

 ![User management screen](./user-management.png)

-You can add roles to users in this page using the Edit pencil icon next to each user.
+You can add Roles to users in this page using the edit pencil icon next to each user.

 ![Editing roles for a user](./edit-user-roles.png)